DelineaXPM/delinea-platform/Scripts/SecretServer/Github/instructions.md

 - Click on Create Secret

-- Select the template created in the earlier step [Above](#github-integration-key-template).
+- Select the template created in the earlier step [above](#github-integration-key-template).

-- Fill out the required fields with the information from the application registration
+- Fill out the required fields with the information from the application registration:

-- Secret Name (for example Github Integration Key )
+	- **Secret Name:** (for example Github Integration Key )

-- Organization: Name if the Github Organization (i.e. https://github.com/MyOrg would be MyOrg)
+	- **Organization:** Name if the Github Organization (i.e. https://github.com/MyOrg would be MyOrg)

-- The following field values are as created in the [Create Personal Access Token](#create-a-personal-access-token) Section

-- Access Token
+	- **Access Token:** (created in the task [above](#create-a-personal-access-token))

 	-  Search Mode
 		- Advanced - Return Admin and Service Accounts flag
-	- Return basic information for Local Accounts
+		- Basic - Return basic information for Local Accounts

-- Service Account Teams.  - Comma Separated list of Teams that are considered Service Accounts
+	- **Service Account Teams:**  (Comma Separated list of Teams that are considered Service)Accounts)

 - Click Create Secret

-- For additional information regarding which admin and service account roles are supported, refer to the table and examples below.

-- This completes the creation of a secret in Secret Server for the Github integration Key

-## Next Steps

 Once the tasks above are completed you can now proceed to create a [Discovery Scanner](./Discovery/readme.md).